fleckenstein-m/fleckenstein-m.github.io/index.md

 # Employment
 + **Lerner College of Business and Economics, University of Delaware**
+  Associate Professor of Finance, 2022 -- Present.

++ **Lerner College of Business and Economics, University of Delaware**
-  Assistant Professor of Finance, 2016 -- Present.
+  Assistant Professor of Finance, 2016 -- 2022.

 + **Cornerstone Research, New York**
 Associate, 2013 -- 2016.